Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars

-In the series of papers \cite{JKS98,JK99,JK00,ABJK02,ABJPK10} it was argued and checked by numerical simulations of the detection procedure that in the case of all-sky narrow-band searches in the construction of the template banks one can employ another simplified model of the gravitational-wave signal, the so called \textit{linear phase model}, in which the amplitude of the signal is assumed to be constant and the signal's phase is a linear function of the unknown parameters.
-The model was introduced in Sec.\ V B of Ref.\ \cite{JK99}, and in Sec.\ V E of \cite{JK99} it was checked that the linear model reproduces well the covariance matrix (defined again as the inverse of the Fisher matrix) for the ML estimators of the parameters of the exact gravitational-wave signal.
-This model is accepted in the present paper.
+In the present paper we are interested in all-sky searches, in which another simplified model of the gravitational-wave signal can be employed in the construction of the template banks.
+This is so-called \textit{linear phase model}, in which the amplitude of the signal is constant and the signal's phase is a linear function of the unknown parameters.
+The model was introduced in Sec.\ V B of Ref.\ \cite{JK99}, and in Sec.\ V E of \cite{JK99} it was shown that the model reproduces well the covariance matrix (defined again as the inverse of the Fisher matrix) for the ML estimators of the parameters of the exact gravitational-wave signal.
+This model is used in the present paper.